turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 1. Which learning strategy helped you learn the best?
 Rubber ducking?
 Spending time in the docs?
 Playing with a method in `repl.it`?
 Visualizing it without code?
 2. Which array prototype method was most interesting to you?
 Why?
+3. Which array prototype method is the most confusing right now?
-3. Open your notebooks to the last page, and write "When I'm stuck, I will:" and then add the learning strategies that worked best for you!
+4. Open your notebooks to the last page, and write "When I'm stuck, I will:" and then add the learning strategies that worked best for you!
 </section>